MicrosoftDocs/fabric-docs/docs/real-time-intelligence/multivariate-anomaly-detection.md

     }
     ```

-1. Copy/paste and run the following prediction query that will detect multivariate anomalies on the 5 stocks, based on the trained model, and render it as anomalychart.
-Note that the anomalous points are rendered on the first stock (AAPL), though they represent multivariate anomalies, i.e. anomalies of the vector of the 5 stocks in the specific date.
+1. Copy/paste and run the following prediction query that will detect multivariate anomalies on the five stocks, based on the trained model, and render it as `anomalychart`.
+The anomalous points are rendered on the first stock (AAPL), though they represent multivariate anomalies, that is, anomalies of the vector of the five stocks in the specific date.
 Replace the output model URI copied in a [previous step](#modeluri).

     ```kusto
     let cutoff_date=datetime(2023-01-01);